polish-penguin-dev/Penguins-Kindle-Wiki/Mesquite-WAFs.md

 |   config.xml
 ```

-That's an example structure you could use, although only `config.xml` and an `index.html` entrypoint is necessary.
+That's an example structure you could use, although only `config.xml` and an `index.html` entry point is necessary.

 ## Config XML

-The config.xml file contains parameters that tell mesquite how to run your waf.
+The config.xml file contains parameters that tell Mesquite how to run your WAF.
 Some notable values include;

-### The Header
+### The header

 ```xml
 <widget id="com.example.namespace" version="1.0" viewmodes="application" xmlns="http://www.w3.org/ns/widgets"
     xmlns:kindle="http://kindle.amazon.com/ns/widget-extensions">
 ```

-The widget id should match the one you register in appreg.
+The widget ID should match the one you register in Appreg.
 You can also specify app version.
 "Application" is the only currently known viewmode.

-### Name & Description
+### Name & description

-Here's a kindle store example:
+Here's a Kindle Store example:

 ```xml
 <name xml:lang="en">Kindle Store</name>